-The browser interface uses frames, so it is best if you use a frames-capable browser program.
-Also, we advise you to temporarily suspend the use of proxies - if you are using them - while accessing the internet server as proxy settings may interfere with browser access to local devices.
+The browser interface uses frames, so it is best if you use a framescapable browser program.
+Also, we advise you to temporarily suspend the use of proxies - if you are using them - while accessing the internet/print server as proxy settings may interfere with browser access to local devices.

-If you use a non-frames browser, when you receive the initial internet server screen, you should see the main navigation menu rather than the navigation menu and the system status screen.
+If you use a non-frames browser, when you receive the initial internet/print server screen, you should see the main navigation menu rather than the navigation menu and the system status screen.
 The functions are the same, only the appearance will be different.

 After you have access to the browser interface, use the menu options in the left-hand frame to choose the settings you want to view, set or modify.
-Some settings can be entered manually while others must be selected from pull-down menus.
+Some settings have limited options that must be selected from a pull-down list.